FatimaGR/FatimaGR/README.md

 ### Hello World! 🌎
-      I'm Fatima, a future FullStack developer, always with one eye open, and the other dreaming.
+      I'm Fatima, Jr. FullStack developer, always with one eye open, and the other dreaming.

 ## Skills